-Like their neighbors, the Dartmoor Ponies, Exmoor Ponies are perfectly adapted to their challenging life on the upland moors of southwest England.
+Like their neighbours the Dartmoor ponies, Exmoor ponies are perfectly adapted to their challenging life on the upland bogs of south-west England.
 It’s believed they are a breed of great antiquity, possibly the oldest of all Britain’s native pony breeds.
-They are certainly distinctive, with sturdy bodies and faces full of character.
-Enthusiasts who buy an Exmoor Pony may see similarities between their favorite breed and the little horses in cave paintings since both have lighter colored muzzles, underbellies and rings around the eyes.
-These are lovingly known as “toad” eyes by the local breeders who sell Exmoor Ponies, who view this as just one of the many qualities that make their ponies unique.
+They are certainly distinctive, with sturdy bodies and characterful faces.
+Enthusiasts who buy an Exmoor pony may see similarities between their favourite breed and the little horses in cave paintings since both have lighter coloured muzzles, underbellies and rings around the eyes.
+These are known affectionately as “toad” eyes by the local breeders who sell an Exmoor pony, who view this as just one of the many qualities that make their ponies unique.

-Exmoor Ponies were first mentioned in the Domesday Book of 1086 when 104 brood mares were listed for the manor of Brandon.
-Neighboring manors had horses listed as part of the stock, too.
-For many centuries after the Norman Conquest, Exmoor was a Royal Forest, meaning an area of land where the king could hunt rather than a wooded area.
+Exmoor ponies were first mentioned in the Domesday Book of 1086 when 104 brood mares were listed for the manor of Brandon.
+Neighbouring manors had horses listed as part of the stock, too.
+For many centuries after the Norman Conquest, Exmoor was a Royal Forest, meaning an area of land where the king could hunt rather than a woodland zone.
 The next reference to ponies came much later, when in 1818 the last Warden of the Royal Forest, Sir Richard Acland, was recorded as moving a herd of 30 ponies onto his own land.
 There was a large dispersal sale of ponies at the same time.
 The Aclands were to play an important part in the history of the breed and their ponies were given the famous Acland anchor brand.
-Until the 19th century, Exmoor Ponies were used as pack animals by people on Dartmoor, an activity that may have been going on since pre-Roman times.
+Until the 19th century, Exmoor ponies were used as pack animals by people on Dartmoor, an activity that may have been going on since pre-Roman times.
 This is part of the evidence that the Exmoor is one of the oldest types of pony in the British Isles.
-Some have argued that its ancestors may have existed before und survived the last Ice Age, a theory which was supported by the latest DNA research.
-The way the Exmoor Ponies are managed also has parallels with other British breeds since they live in semi-feral herds throughout the year, but they all have owners.
+Some have argued that its ancestors may have existed before the last Ice Age, and then survived it, a view which has some support from the latest DNA research.
+The way the Exmoor ponies are managed also has parallels with other British breeds since they live throughout the year in semi-feral herds, but all have owners.
 Those on the moor are members of the The Moorland Exmoor Pony Breeders Group, and every year the ponies are brought in from the moor for the autumn sales.

 Exmoor Ponies in equestrianism